themarkness/markalexanderwilliams/posts/2025-05-28-product-management-lifecycle--sciety.md

 ![Product management lifecycle](/static/img/product-management-lifecycle-empty.png)

-Strategy informs the direction and out of that you might create artefacts like Vision, Misson and Outcomes for the team to impact.
+Strategy informs the direction and out of that you might create artefacts like Vision, Mission and Outcomes for the team to impact.

 ## Types of activity involved in product lifecycle management

-A product outcome informs the scope of discovery and delivery and then a further range of artefeacts might be used to support the Discovery (figuring out what to build) and Delivery (building and measuring).
+A product outcome informs the scope of discovery and delivery and then a further range of artefacts might be used to support the Discovery (figuring out what to build) and Delivery (building and measuring).

 ![Product management lifecycle activities](/static/img/product-management-lifecycle-activities.png)